Meet our board members

 Dr Cameron Loy is a GP practising in Lara, Victoria and in prisons.
 He has worked in south-western Victoria and in Timor Leste.

-He remains a committed supervisor and mentor for GP registrars, residents and medical students.
-And he is a keen amateur astronomer.
+Cameron remains a committed supervisor and mentor for GP registrars, residents and medical students.

 Co-opted Council Member